-The Lawrence Graphic Standards Manual was created to identify the official visual elements used in Lawrence University communications.
+The Lawrence Graphic Standards was created to identify the official visual elements used in Lawrence University communications.
 These include logos, symbols, typefaces, colors and all other visual elements representing Lawrence.
 Together, these visual elements identify the college and should be used consistently to help maintain a strong identity for Lawrence as a leading national institution.

 There are other benefits as well.
 A consistent approach to visual identity allows Lawrence to produce fewer alternative versions of materials.
 For example, it is more efficient to use one letterhead and envelope rather than one for each department and office on campus.
 It not only minimizes waste, it also saves time and money.

 The standards identified here are to be considered the official visual elements used by the university that govern the development of communications in all mediums.
 They have been registered and copyrighted to assure that no other individual or organization represents Lawrence without our permission.